 Third-party payors, including governmental sponsored programs, continue to migrate from fee-for-service to fee-for-value.
-UNC Health Care is positioning itself to be a leader in the new health care environment that will ultimately reimburse less for services currently provided to our patients.
+UNC Health Care is positioning itself to be a leader in the new healthcare environment that will ultimately reimburse less for services currently provided to our patients.
 We have implemented programs aimed at different aspects of population health management at each of our medical institutions.
 These programs include an operational and strategic partnership with Alignment Healthcare for population management.
 Alignment Healthcare began offering a Medicare Advantage HMO product for seniors in Wake County, North Carolina in the fall of 2014.
-The Hospitals also participate in the UNC Health Alliance, a Clinically Integrated Network.
+The Hospitals also participates in the UNC Health Alliance, a Clinically Integrated Network.
+The Health Alliance started participating in Centers for Medicare and Medicaid Services' (CMS's) Next Generation Accountable Care Organization (ACO) in January 2017.
+The Next Generation ACO Model is a value-based payment model that encourages providers to assume greater accountability in coordinating the health care of Medicare fee-for-service beneficiaries.
 Learning from these programs will allow UNC Health Care to more rapidly scale and ramp-up our initiatives when appropriate.

-Continued reductions to payment levels for Medicaid patients, added legislative burdens, market consolidation, and cuts to the UNC School of Medicine place added pressures on UNC Hospitals.
+Continued reductions to payment levels for Medicaid patients, added legislative burdens, market consolidation, and cuts to the UNC School of Medicine place added pressures on the Hospitals.
 Management is committed to proper expense management while maintaining high quality patient care, innovation, and very satisfied patients.
-Our teams will continue to focus on our Commitment to Caring patient experience which has proven to be a differentiator in care delivered by UNC Hospitals for many years.
+Our teams will continue to focus on our Commitment to Caring patient experience which has proven to be a differentiator in care delivered by the Hospitals for many years.